At a Glance

 With so many AT tools available, finding the right one can be overwhelming.
 One good approach is to choose AT that targets a specific struggle.
 For example, if a child struggles with writing, try dictation technology.
 As the child speaks, words appear on the screen.

 People with access to a mobile device, like a smartphone or a digital tablet, can add AT tools to it with apps.
-Check out Tech Finder for age-specific, expert-approved apps.
-Explore these ideas, too:
+Explore these ideas:

 If you don’t know what to use first, text-to-speech is a good place to start.
 Text-to-speech converts electronic text to spoken words, so people can listen to digital text.
 It can make a big difference for people who have trouble with reading or focus.